Skip to main content

 RATIO

-Divides the first node by the second while retaining only joint dimensions; not usable in nodes referenced by other nodes.
+Divides the first node by the second while retaining only joint dimensions.
+Must be an end node, the result cannot be used in further calculations.

 ROUND